Peter Simon (actor): Early life

 After several attempts to woo Simon back, Guiding Light convinced Simon to return to the show for a third run in 2002.
 However, Simon publicly expressed disapproval during a controversial storyline that unfolded in 2003 and 2004.
 The storyline (regarding mysterious characters Maryanne and Carrie Carruthers) received criticism for revising past show history, and drew disdain from Simon in the press regarding a particular scene where it was written that Ed had to strike his daughter.
 Simon left the show again in 2004.

 Simon made a final return to Guiding Light along with the actors that played his daughter Michelle Bauer Santos (Nancy St. Alban) and son-in-law Danny Santos (Paul Anthony Stewart), in June 2009, appearing several times prior to the show's final episodes in September 2009.

-Theater

-Simon has done theater work as an actor and a playwright.
-His play, Sabbat, received its world premiere at his alma mater, Williams College, in 1968, directed by Keith Fowler, who was then a Williams faculty member.
-Among his New York theater appearances are roles in productions of P.S.
-Your Cat Is Dead off-Broadway, as well as a New York Shakespeare Festival production of "Twelfth Night".